When it comes to starting your career, diverse experiences can help open more doors for you. The 2019 summer internship applications are now closed.

 This experience can be used in the future whether you end up working for Sealaska, with our partners, in the communities we work in, or somewhere else entirely.
 You represent the future.

-Applications for the 2018 summer internships are now closed.
-Applications for the 2019 internships open the first week of January 2019.
+Applications for the 2019 summer internships are now closed.

 - The program is ten weeks.